djphan/c391-Eikon-Project/README.txt

 version of django, which we don't want to get mixed up with the project's version.

+Finally:
+$ pip3 install pillow

-At this point you should be able to git clone this repository.
+At this point you should be able to git clone this repository and run the server.

 :-)